 Easy Menu Management

 There will be multiple special occasions that your bar must carry menu specials for, such as Game Day Specials or Happy Hour Specials.
-Many places have all different types of menu that need to be accounted for.
+Many places have all different types of menu that need to be accounted for, even digital wine lists.
 Therefore, we recommend looking at cloud-based systems that can keep up with all the special occasions and allow you to adjust your menu quickly.

 Top 3 Bar POS Systems

 Toast was designed for foodservice and bills itself as an all-in-one point of sale and restaurant management system.
 If your bar serves food, Toast is probably your best bet.
 Using the mobile-friendly toast, bars and restaurants can fulfill orders, update menus, manage staff payroll, and access a full suite of reports and analytics across multiple revenue centers.
 There is a free trial, but no free version.
 Monthly fees start at $79.99.
 If you're a restaurant that also has a bar, Toast is a good bar POS to look at.
 This is the best POS system for a restaurant and bar combination if the concept is more focused on food.

 This bar POS was designed specifically with bars and nightclubs in mind.
 It offers iPad and mobile integration along with cash drawer management, employee management, reporting and analytics, table management, and more.
 While TouchBistro offers a free trial, there is no basic free version.
 Pricing starts at $69.99 per month per user.
 This is the best POS system for a small bar or a bar without foodservice.